AICordex/AIOfCordex-V.1.01/README.md

 ✅ **Context-Aware Suggestions** – Understands your intent and provides relevant, optimized code snippets.
 ✅ **Cross-Platform CLI Tool** – Lightweight, fast, and runs on any machine with Node.js.
 ✅ **Explainable Code Output** – Get clear explanations and rationales behind every generated block of code.
-✅ **Customizable Prompts & Commands** – Tailor NycthIA to your preferred languages and frameworks.
+✅ **Customizable Prompts & Commands** – Cordex to your preferred languages and frameworks.
 ✅ **Error Detection & Debugging** – Analyze existing code for bugs, suggest fixes, and improve readability.

 ---